FarmBot-Docs/farmbot-genesis/v1.6/manufacturing/pre-assembly/tools/rotary-tool.md

 ---
 title: "Rotary Tool"
 slug: "rotary-tool"
-description: "Pre-assembly instructions for the Genesis and Genesis XL rotary tool"
+description: "Pre-assembly and packing instructions for the rotary tool"
 ---

 * toc